JinsuRhee/VELUGA/docs/source/usage/python.rst

 Python Usage
 ============

-This section explains how to use the VELUGA library with Python.3
+This section explains how to use the VELUGA library with Python.

 Reading Catalog Functions
 -------------------------